-But outside of taking the Questars out of their luxury cases and admiring them, I didn’t use them at all when the moon or the planets were in the sky, even though some brighter star clusters and deep-sky objects were visible from my heavily light-polluted backyard, which were not the Questar’s forte.
+But outside of taking the Questars out of their luxury cases and admiring them, I didn’t use them at all when the moon or the planets were not in the sky, even though some brighter star clusters and deep-sky objects were visible from my heavily light-polluted backyard, which were not the Questar’s forte.

 In the end, I sold them all off to a used telescope shop in Japan, whose owner drove over to my house in a van, like in American Pickers.
 He gave me a fraction of what they were worth, but at least, I could start over.

 I still kept collecting and buying whenever I would see a good deal and built my collection back up of Japanese scopes.

 A few years ago, I was reunited with an older Tele Vue Renaissance on Gibraltar mount with the brass fittings.
 When I saw one listed on Astromart, I remembered my first love in Columbus.
 I brought it back with me to Japan after my next trip to the States, to once again have it happily reside in my living room next to my wife’s grand piano.